 Marcia and I followed the crowd on a beautiful September day down to one end of the beach, where a banner announced that the Annual Carmel Beach Sand Castle Contest was underway.
 A large area in the sand was partitioned off for the contestants to craft their masterpieces.
 Signs surrounding the area stated that all dogs, for obvious reasons, were to remain on a leash.
 Most dogs complied.

 Artists from around Northern California descend upon Carmel each year to compete for the coveted honor of “Best in Show.”
-Massive sculptures, fortresses, castles, animals, and things you are not sure of, emerge from cool moist sand as teams of participants shovel, smooth, and shape.
-Drift wood, seaweed, shells, and feathers accent the sculptures.
+Massive sculptures, fortresses, castles, animals, and things you are not sure of emerging from cool, moist sand as teams of participants shovel, smooth, and shape.
+Driftwood, seaweed, shells, and feathers accent the sculptures.
 Once complete, the artisans sit nearby in beach chairs with a glass of chardonnay, to admire and protect their fragile creation, until the esteemed judges arrive.